Jesse McCartney: Philanthropy

 In 2005, McCartney participated in "Come Together Now", a charity single to benefit the victims of the 2004 Asian tsunami and the 2005 Hurricane Katrina.

 Later in 2005, McCartney signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and instruction to children in underserved public schools throughout the U.S.A.
 He sits on LKR's Honorary Board of Directors.

 He has donated proceeds of his 2005 tour for disaster relief, recorded radio spots promoting the "Kids For A Drug-Free America" campaign, is a spokesperson for the St. Jude Children's Research Hospital, and is involved in the charity SPACE, which was co-founded by a childhood friend of his mother's.
 McCartney performed at the Hope Rocks concert in 2005 to benefit the City of Hope Cancer Center.
 He appeared in the Concert for Hope on October 25, 2009, with Miley Cyrus and Demi Lovato.

 Personal life

-In September 2019, he got engaged to his girlfriend of seven years, Katie Peterson and married her on October 23, 2021.
+In September 2019, McCartney got engaged to Katie Peterson, his girlfriend of seven years.
+They married on October 23, 2021.
+On February 14, 2025, it was revealed that McCartney and his wife were expecting their first child.
+The couple's son was born prematurely in May 2025.